MaksimLozovskii/AI-IMAGE-RANKER/README.md

 # Ticket lifecycle or how to start a ticket

-In order to start a ticket, head over to the issues tab of the repository, and have a look over the tickets, when choosing a ticket, make sure to take into account the following:
+Head over to the issues tab of the repository, and have a look over the tickets, when choosing a ticket, make sure to take into account the following:
 - **Is the ticket complete?** The tickets with a green cicrle beside them are not yet complete
 - **Can I start this ticket?** You will see a user's avatar beside the ticket if it is assigned to someone else, you cannot assign yourself to a ticket without permission if it has already been started
 - **At what stage is this ticket?** There are 7 labels resembling progress at the moment: